SAP-archive/teched2020-DEV360/README.md

-# Session ID - Session Title
+# DEV360 - Explore the new capabilities of SAP Cloud Platform - Open API and CLI

 ## Description